À la carte

 Steak à la carte, with no side dish or garnish; these must be requested separately.

-In restaurants, à la carte (/ɑːləˈkɑrt/; /fr/, lit. 'at the card') is the practice of ordering individual dishes from a menu in a restaurant, as opposed to table d'hôte, where a set menu is offered.
-It is an early 19th century loan from French meaning "according to the menu".
+In restaurants, à la carte (/ɑː.lə.ˈkɑrt/, ah-lə-KART; /fr/, lit. 'at the card') is the practice of ordering individual dishes from a menu in a restaurant, as opposed to table d'hôte, where a set menu is offered.
+It is an early-19th-century loan from French meaning "according to the menu".

 The individual dishes to be ordered may include side dishes, or the side dishes may be offered separately, in which case, they are also considered à la carte.

 History

 The earliest examples of à la carte are from 1816 for the adjectival use ("à la carte meal", for example) and from 1821 for the adverbial use ("meals were served à la carte").
 These pre-date the use of the word menu, which came into English in the 1830s.